kcrary/istari/docs/case.md

 ### A context example

-We can also case analyze the contents of the context, instead of the conclusion.
+We can also case-analyze the contents of the context, instead of the conclusion.
 Suppose we wish to find any ordinary hypothesis whose type is `forall` or `->`.
 Then we write: